Understanding Radiation Oncology

 MidMichigan Radiation Oncology Locations

-For the convenience of our patients, MidMichigan operates radiation oncology centers in four locations:
+For the convenience of our patients, MidMichigan operates radiation oncology centers in these locations:

 The MidMichigan Difference

-- Although located on different campuses, the staff at all four centers are employees of MidMichigan Medical Center - Midland.
-This means you can trust that the people providing your care meet MidMichgian's training and customer service standards.
+- Although located on different campuses, the staff at all centers are employees of MidMichigan Medical Center - Midland.
+This means you can trust that the people providing your care meet MidMichigan's training and customer service standards.